 Watch this ESG Demonstration Video by Johns Hopkins Medicine

 Who is a Suitable Candidate for Endoscopic Sleeve Gastroplasty?

-Procedures like endoscopic sleeve gastroplasty are traditionally performed after you have attempted and failed to lose weight by changing your diet and exercise habits.
-This specific surgery is recommended for those who do not qualify or wish to pursue traditional bariatric treatments such as gastric bypass surgery or the gastric sleeve procedure.
+Procedures like endoscopic sleeve gastroplasty are traditionally performed after you have tried and failed to lose weight by changing your diet and exercise habits.
+ESG is recommended for those who do not qualify for traditional bariatric surgery or wish to enact weight loss without resorting to surgical treatments such as gastric bypass surgery or gastric sleeve surgery.

-To determine if you are an ideal candidate, your bariatric surgeon will perform a screening test.
+To determine if you are an ideal candidate for ESG, your bariatric surgeon will perform a screening test.
 This test will determine if the procedure may be beneficial for you.
 In addition to surgery, your bariatric surgeon will want to ensure you are ready to commit to a healthy lifestyle.
 He will arrange regular follow-ups that include visits with behavioral therapy specialists, a dietician, physical fitness experts, and others.
 These experts will become known as your bariatric healthcare team.